dhellmann/pymotw-3/source/atexit/index.rst

     :literal:
     :start-after: # end_pymotw_header

-Since the program does not do anything else, :func:`all_done` is called right away.
+Because the program does not do anything else, :func:`all_done` is called right away.

 .. {{{cog